OpenLibMathSeq/IntegerTriangles.jl/docs/src/introduction.md

 Important: Note that we assume all sequences to start at offset = 0.
 Also note that all references to A-numbers are approximativ only, i.e. the first few terms of the sequence may differ and the OEIS-'offset' is always disregarded.

-To use this feature you have to download the file [stripped.gz](http://oeis.org/stripped.gz) from oeis.org, expand it and put it in the directory ../data.
+To use this feature you have to download the file [stripped.gz](http://oeis.org/stripped.gz) from oeis.org, expand it and put it in the 'data' directory.

+To see what you can expect start by executing

+    using IntegerTriangles
+    TraitCard(BinomialTriangle, 8)

 You can also look at the demo [notebook](https://github.com/OpenLibMathSeq/IntegerTriangles.jl/blob/master/demos/IntegerTriangles.ipynb).